Fish Canyon Narrows

 This adventure hike explores the C-shaped gorge between Rock Pool and Century Lake in Malibu Creek State Park.

-This 4 to 5-mile adventure visits the ruins of a commune built by Nazi sympathizers in a canyon east of the park.
+This 4 to 5-mile adventure visits the ruins of a strange commune in a canyon east of the park.